Roland Gwynne: Career

 On 8 April 1921, he was made a Deputy Lieutenant of Sussex.
 In 1922, his mother died, leaving most of her money to Gwynne due to a family disagreement.
-That same year, Gwynne put his name forward as a Conservative candidate for Lewes, but withdrew it when his brother Neville hinted to the selection committee that Gwynne was a homosexual (around this time MP Noel Pemberton Billing was leading a witch hunt against homosexuals).
-John Bodkin Adams arrived in Eastbourne that same year.
+That year, Gwynne put his name forward as a Conservative candidate for Lewes, but withdrew it when his brother Neville hinted to the selection committee that Gwynne was a homosexual (around this time MP Noel Pemberton Billing was leading a witch hunt against homosexuals).
+John Bodkin Adams arrived in Eastbourne the same year.

 Rupert died in 1924, just after being re-elected to Parliament.
 Gwynne inherited his estate, but settled for local politics, being High Sheriff of Sussex in 1926/27 and then mayor of Eastbourne in 1928.
 While he was mayor, in 1929 the town bought 4000 acre of land surrounding Beachy Head, to save it from development, costing the town around £100,000.

 His term as mayor ended in 1931.
 On 9 November that year, he was made the 8th ever Honorary Freeman of Eastbourne for his services to the borough.
 He stayed in local politics, being Chairman of the East Sussex County Council from 1937 to 1940.

 He constantly had financial problems, caused on the one hand by his extravagant lifestyle (he was famous for the wild parties he held at Folkington Manor, attended by, among others, The 1st Marquess of Willingdon, who had previously served as both Governor General of Canada and Viceroy of India, and Rudyard Kipling) and on the other, by his sexuality, which made him a prime target for blackmail.
 Indeed, his butler Wilde was known by those close to him to be one such person extorting money from him.
 After Gwynne's death, love letters from various local jockeys were found among his papers.

 During the Second World War, he became addicted to alcohol.

-In 1947, burdened with debt, he was forced to rent out Folkington and move into the smaller Wootton Manor.
+In 1947, burdened with debt, he was forced to let Folkington and move into the smaller Wootton Manor.